How to play poker

 If you are transitioning from live to online, it may be easier for you to hop into full ring games.
 As well, because full ring play is easier, you are likely to lose less money in the learning process.

-Heads Up Poker (1v1) is the most difficult form of poker to play because of how wide the ranges are.
+Heads Up Poker (1v1) is the most difficult form to play because of how wide the ranges are.

-For example: In full ring poker, if a player opens UTG (the first position) and cbets on a flop of AJK, you know that it hits their range.
+For example: In full ring, if a player opens UTG (the first position) and cbets on a flop of AJK, you know that it hits their range.
 This is because they are most likely playing a tighter range of strong broadway cards and strong pocket pairs.

 If you are playing heads up, a cbet on this board is much more difficult to decipher as your opponent will be playing a much wider variety of cards.